 Take Care Utah offers enrollment assistance

-Luckily, Utahans have access to Take Care Utah, a Utah Health Police Project program that offers enrollment assistance to Utah enrollees.
-The program “is a network of nonprofit organizations focused on helping people with health insurance,” according to the Take Care website.
+Luckily, Utahns have access to Take Care Utah, a Utah Health Police Project program that offers enrollment assistance to Utah enrollees.
+The program “is a network of nonprofit organizations focused on helping people with health insurance,” according to information from Utah Health Policy Project.
 “It consists of about 50 enrollment specialists all across Utah.
 All services are provided free of charge.”

 What you’ll need

 When you’re ready to enroll, you’ll need to assemble the proper documentation.
 This will include:

 - Names, birth dates, and Social Security numbers for each family member applying for coverage.

 - Information about health insurance coverage offered through your employer (if any).